Kunstmaan/KunstmaanBundlesCMS/docs/05-03-manage-translations.md

 ====================

 For those who want to make a multi-language website and edit translations easily, life became much easier.
-We've created a Translator bundle to edit your translations from withing our backend.
+We've created a Translator bundle to edit your translations from within our backend.

 Features
 ---------------------------------------